Table of Contents[Hide][Show]

 SheBuysTravel Tip: The nearby New York Botanical Gardens and the Bronx Zoo give you more reasons to visit the Bronx.

-If you happen to have a birthday kid in tow, be sure you go to Antonio’s.
+If you happen to have a birthday child in tow, be sure you go to Antonio’s.
 You don’t want to miss Joe the bartender singing a happy birthday song accompanied by a disco light!
-And keep your eyes open, celebrities often frequent Antonio’s with their kids.
+And keep your eyes open – celebrities often frequent Antonio’s with their kids.